 Two-Handed Kettlebell Swing

-Start with the kettlebell on the ground between your feet and slightly behind you.
+I always advise starting with the KB on the ground between your feet and slightly behind you.
 You should be reaching for the grip with both hands between your legs.

 With your knees slightly bent, lift the kettlebell off the ground and then pull your arms straight forward as you stand up.